 Most people who have never heard of the 70% rule are quick to dismiss it as a scam.
 They may be right, but they’re also wrong.
-The 70% rule is an investment strategy in the real estate world that has been around for a while now and can make a lot of sense for those who invest in hard money loans or other types of property flipping projects, such as flipping houses.
+The 70% rule is an investment strategy in the real estate world that has been around for a while now.
+It makes a lot of sense for those who invest in hard money loans or other of property flipping projects.

 What is the 70% Rule?

-In a nutshell, the 70% rule states that when you flip a house by buying it for 70% of its market value and then selling it for more than that (i.e., $100k purchase price, $70k loan amount, $140k sales price).
+The 70% rule states that you buy a house for 70% of its market value and then sell for more.
+For example, $100k purchase price, $70k loan amount, $140k sales price).
 This allows investors to take on less risk and still make money.
 Many real estate investors use this rule to calculate estimated repair costs, the repair value, selling costs, a property’s ARV, and potential profit margin.

 How Do You Choose the Right Investment Property?